 In this lesson, you will learn about the four basic types of conflict often discussed in fiction and how each type is used in Lois Lowry's 1993 young adult novel 'The Giver.'

 7. Ceremonies in The Giver

 Can you imagine living in a world where individuality was discouraged?
-That is the kind of world in which Jonas lives in Lois Lowry's 'The Giver'.
-In this lesson, we will take a look at 'ceremonies' in Jonas' community, and how they contribute to discouraging individuality.
+That is the kind of world in which Jonas lives in Lois Lowry's 'The Giver.'
+In this lesson, we'll take a look at 'ceremonies' in Jonas' community and how they contribute to discouraging individuality.

 8. Memories in The Giver

 In 'The Giver' by Lois Lowry, Jonas has been selected to be the Receiver of Memory for the community.
 It is a great honor, but what does it mean?
 In this lesson, we will learn more about the role memories play in the community.

 Symbols are everywhere in literature, and they provide insights into big issues.
 Lois Lowry provides a myriad of symbols in her book ''The Giver'', and in this lesson, you'll learn about a few of the biggest ones.

 10. Imagery & Images in The Giver